rams3sh/Aaia/README.md

 ```
 ./Aaia_aws_collector.sh <profile_name>
 ```
+Ensure the output format of the aws profile being used for data collection is set to json as Aaia expects the data collected to be in json format.

+#### Note:- ####
-**Note :** This script has been intentionally written in shell as there might be cases during audit engagements where data has to be collected from a remote place.
-This script can be used to collect the data and the generated "offline_data" folder can be copied and worked upon in another instance with Aaia installed.
+In case of a requirement where data has to be collected from another instance; copy "Aaia_aws_collector.sh" file to the remote instance , run it and copy the generated "offline_data" folder to the Aaia path in the instance where Aaia is setup and carry on with following steps.

-Just replace the offline_data folder in the Aaia folder and start working.
+This will be helpful in cases of consulting or client audit.

 ### Loading the collected data to Neo4j DB